linkerd/website/linkerd.io/content/2-edge/tasks/configuring-dynamic-request-routing.md

 Outbound `HTTPRoute`s are **incompatible with `ServiceProfiles`**.
-If a [ServiceProfile](../../features/service-profiles) is defined for the parent Service of an `HTTPRoute`, proxies will use the `ServiceProfile` configuration, rather than the `HTTProute` configuration, as long as the `ServiceProfile` exists.
+If a [ServiceProfile](../../features/service-profiles) is defined for the parent Service of an `HTTPRoute`, proxies will use the `ServiceProfile` configuration, rather than the `HTTPRoute` configuration, as long as the `ServiceProfile` exists.
 {{< /warning >}}